markets/awesome-ruby/README.md

 ## Queue

-* [Resque](https://github.com/resque/resque) — a Redis-backed Ruby library for creating background jobs.
+* [Resque](https://github.com/resque/resque) — A Redis-backed Ruby library for creating background jobs
-* [Sidekiq](http://sidekiq.org) — a full-featured background processing framework for Ruby.
+* [Sidekiq](http://sidekiq.org) — A full-featured background processing framework for Ruby.
 It aims to be simple to integrate with any modern Rails application and much higher performance than other existing solutions.
-* [Delayed::Job](https://github.com/tobi/delayed_job) — database backed asynchronous priority queue.
+* [Delayed::Job](https://github.com/tobi/delayed_job) — Database backed asynchronous priority queue

 ## Template Engine